Indonesia: More Earthquakes Follow Sulawesi Disaster

 Earthquakes continued to rattle Indonesia Tuesday, with fresh tremors registered in disaster-wracked Sulawesi and in another island to the south, according to the U.S. Geological Survey (USGS).
-The latest jolts come four days after a deadly quake and tsunami hit Palu, a sleepy city in the north of Sulawesi where authorities are scrambling to supply aid and search for survivors.
+The latest jolts come four days after a powerful quake and tsunami claimed at least 1,234 lives, officials say.

-The latest quakes struck in rapid succession Tuesday morning.
+Tuesday’s quakes struck in rapid succession early in the morning.

-In Sumba, Indonesia, the jolts began to strike the island of 750,000 people just after 7 a.m. local time.
+In Sumba, an island of 750,000 people, the jolts began just after 7 a.m. local time.
 Over the next hour, the quakes escalated until a 6.0-magnitude tremor struck around 8 a.m., followed by a 5.9-magnitude quake 15 minutes later.
 Two smaller tremors followed in the afternoon.
-Besides an impaired bridge, there were no immediate reports of damage, and no reports of casualties.

 “People were panicking when the first quake happened and ran out of the hotel,” Defis Rinaldi, a staffer at the Padadita Beach Hotel, told Agence France-Presse.